FAQs / Contact Us

 The main differences are in the class characteristics, program structure and program duration.

-Class characteristics: Each cohort is made up of seasoned professionals with broad management experience.
-The Flex and Online programs average 6 - 8 years of experience with little or no management experience.
+Class characteristics: Each cohort comprises seasoned professionals with broad management experience.
+The flex and online programs average 6-8 years of experience with little or no management experience.